 This doesn't mean those solar panels die at the end of 25 years, they'll just produce less.
 Solar panels can produce well after their warranty expires, though given that large numbers of solar panels are just now being installed, we'll continue to get a better idea of how they age in years to come.

 While skilled do-it-yourselfers might be able to pull off a solar panel installation, it's definitely not recommended.
 Going through a reputable and licensed solar installer gives you a number of protections.
 Installing solar panels is not as simple as plugging in a large appliance.
 A qualified solar installer will be able to navigate local code and ordinances, and ensure that the warranty on the panels remains intact.
 They will also be able to tell you if you need a new roof or other upgrades before installing solar panels.

 A solar installer will also be able to design your solar system to best fit your goals and habits by identifying the most productive locations on your roof and angling panels to collect the most sun.
 Further, your installer should be able to help you troubleshoot any problems that arise after installation.

 The best way to tell is to get multiple quotes.
 With a purchase this big, you should get several, including one or two from local installers who might be able to offer you greater choice.

 There are also resources from the federal and many state governments to guide you through the process.
 You can look out for a few red flags from salespeople, too.

 The federal tax credit for solar panels is still around.
-For any solar panels installed in 2022, the federal government will give you 26% of the cost back on your income taxes.
-In 2023, the credit drops to 22% and it's slated to go away in the years after.
-An extension of the tax credit is always possible.
+For any solar panels installed in 2023, the federal government will give you 30% of the cost back on your income taxes.
+As part of the Inflation Reduction Act, passed in 2022, the credit was bumped up to 30% and will stay at that level through 2031.

 Besides the federal tax credit, there might be state and local incentives you can take advantage of.